 Farringdon is not a mundane council estate, but a historical area that has been inhabited over 700 years.
 Here at Farnton.org we are committed to changing the way people think, understand and feel about the place and its surroundings.
-As a result, we also encourage you to visit and explore Farringdon, as well as the greater Silksworth area to help promote its heritage.
+As a result, we are encouraging you to explore the area, as well as the larger Farringdon-Silksworth Heritage Trail, announced in 2021.

 Places of Interest